 Collection, transport, and exhibition of wild animals requires compliance with local, state, and federal laws.
 Permits may be necessary to maintain these species.
 Institutions in the USA must comply with appropriate rules and regulations such as those of the USDA, United States Fish and Wildlife Service, National Oceanographic and Atmospheric Administration, and National Marine Fisheries Service.
 Some specific health requirements in the USA include compliance with the USDA’s Animal Welfare Act and CDC regulations governing importation of primates and maintenance of colonies of captive bats.
 The Drug Enforcement Agency governs the purchase and use of controlled substances in the USA.
 Specific regulatory rules and regulations may dictate management of certain species.
 As an example, in the USA, the USDA requires that elephants have three negative trunk wash cultures for tuberculosis during a 12-mo period, collected on separate days, preferably during a 7-day period.

-More than 60% of all human infectious and parasitic diseases are of animal origin, ie, are zoonotic.
+Many human infectious and parasitic diseases are of animal origin, ie, are zoonotic.
 Free-ranging and captive wild animals may harbor zoonotic diseases that pose a potential health risk for those who work with these animals.
 Reptiles are commonly asymptomatic carriers of Salmonella spp.
 Avian species may be infected with Chlamydia spp.
 Tuberculosis infections in mammals, especially primates, ungulates, and elephants, can be transmitted from people or harbored and shed by animals to infect zoo staff.
 Many enteric bacterial or parasitic pathogens of primates can be transmitted to people.
 Bats may be a source of Histoplasma spp or rabies.
 Carnivorous species of reptiles, birds, and mammals that consume uncooked meat-based commercial diets or whole prey may develop an asymptomatic Salmonella carrier state.
 Numerous zoo species, as well as feral domestic or native species on zoo grounds, may harbor Leptospira spp, Baylisascaris, etc. Recognition of these zoonotic diseases and institution of procedures to minimize the disease risk to zoo staff and the visiting public are important components of a zoologic practice.
 An occupational health program should be developed for personnel coming in contact with collection animals.
 Personal protective equipment (eg, disposable gowns, gloves, face shields) should be used as required by zoo personnel.
 Frequent hand washing is also recommended.
 (Also see Zoonoses.)